medic/medic-docs/configuration/OVERVIEW.md

 ```

 ### Tips & Tricks
+1. You can use Utils functions just as you can with Task rules.
+See [Tasks>Utils](#utils) for more information.
 1. Percentage targets are always equal to: `(number of true targets) / (number of true targets + number of false targets)`
 1. It's possible to emit a target that refers to the same form or contact multiple times.
 This can be used to calculate percentage targets by emitting a false target for each of the forms or contacts that you want to include and then emitting true only for the ones that meet certain conditions.
 See the Calculate Percent of Households that were Surveyed example below.
 1. Remember that targets are emitted in a specific order, so if you are using the method in the previous tip, this might impact your results.
 The app will always use the target emitted most recently, so if you emit false, true, false for the same form or contact, then the app will consider it a false target, even though there was a true emitted at some point.